Meridarch

 A meridarch or meridarches (μεριδάρχης, from meris, "division", and -arches, "ruler") was the civil governor of a province in the Hellenistic world (4th–1st centuries BCE), and could be translated as "Divisional Commissioner".
-Only three mentions of meridarchs are known from ancient sources, one from Palestine, the two others from the Indo-Greek kingdom in India, one on a vase from Swat, the other on a copper plate from Taxila.
+Only a few mentions of meridarchs are known from ancient sources, one from Palestine, two others from the Indo-Greek kingdom in South Asia, one on a vase from Swat, the other on a copper plate from Taxila, and one belonging to Oḍirāja kingdom, also from Swat.

 Judea

 Shortly after 153 BCE, Josephus relates, Alexander Balas appointed Jonathan Maccabeus as strategos (general) and meridarch (civil governor of a province) of Judea, and sent him back with honors to Jerusalem (I Macc. x.
 51–66; Josephus, "Ant." xiii.
 4, § 1).

 Indo-Greek kingdom

 "Meridarch Theodorus" inscription in Swat relic vase.

-At the far eastern end of the Hellenistic world, in northern India, an inscription in Kharoshthi has been found on a relic vase in Swāt, referring to a "meridarch Theodorus" and his enshrinement of relics of the Buddha:
+At the far eastern end of the Hellenistic world, in northern India, an inscription in Kharosthi has been found on a relic vase in Swāt, referring to a "meridarch Theodorus" and his enshrinement of relics of the Buddha:

 Theudorena meridarkhena pratithavida ime sarira sakamunisa bhagavato bahu-jana-stitiye.